alders/mythtv-stream-hls-dash/README.md

 ### Adapt playlist `master_event.m3u8` file

 Adapt the playlist `master_event.m3u8` as soon as the file is created by FFmpeg some time in the future.
-This allows the handling of subtitles and the player to start at the beginning of the video.
+This allows the player to start at the beginning of the video and if present defines the handling of the subtitle.

 <details>
 <summary>